William Baldwin (botanist): Delaware

 Before the end of 1807, he had moved to Wilmington, Delaware and married Hannah Webster, a young lady who had far more education than most women of her time.
 They would eventually have four daughters.

-William Baldwin and his wife considered themselves to be devout Quakers, but they were thrown out of meeting for getting married by a Presbyterian minister whom the Quakers called a mere "hireling".
+Baldwin and his wife considered themselves to be devout Quakers, but they were thrown out of meeting for getting married by a Presbyterian minister whom the Quakers called a mere "hireling".
 Baldwin apologized for this and was reinstated.

 During his time in Wilmington, he lived by the practice of medicine and spent his leisure hours in botany.
 In January 1811, he received a letter from Henry Muhlenberg which began as follows:

-Thus began an enduring friendship and a correspondence that eventually consisted of 90 letters, continuing to the death of Dr. Muhlenberg in 1815.
+Thus began an enduring friendship and a correspondence that eventually consisted of 90 letters, continuing to the death of Muhlenberg in 1815.

 Georgia

 In Wilmington, Baldwin's health continued to deteriorate, and in the autumn of 1811, he moved to Georgia to avoid the severity of the northern winters.
 In January 1812, he visited Stephen Elliott at his plantation in South Carolina.
 Baldwin sent Elliott many specimens in the following years, and also some descriptions, which Elliott included in his book A Sketch of the Botany of South Carolina and Georgia, giving Baldwin full credit for having written them.

 The War of 1812 began on June 18 of that year with the declaration of war by the U.S. Congress, and soon thereafter, Baldwin joined the navy as a surgeon.
 For this, he was thrown out of meeting for the second time by the Quakers.
 He protested that he had gone to war "not to make wounds, but to heal them", but his membership was never restored in spite of his determined efforts to regain it.

 Baldwin's military service lasted nearly 4½ years, from the summer of 1812 to the autumn of 1816.
 He spent the first 2½ years of his service at St. Marys, Georgia, a small settlement at the mouth of the St. Marys River.
 The next two years were spent in Savannah.
 While he lived in Georgia, he sometimes took long journeys on foot, traveling deep into territory occupied by the Creek Indians.
 He was well received by the natives, and he, in turn, was deeply sympathetic toward them.
 In his biographical sketch of Baldwin, Darlington writes:

 When Baldwin left the navy near the end of 1816, he sent his family back to Wilmington.
 In the winter of 1816 to 1817 through the spring of 1817, he continued to live in Georgia, making frequent botanical excursions there and in what would soon become the state of Florida.
 At that time, many Americans called it East Florida.